cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 the application to be aware of file system paths.
 For example, an application that maintains data over time might have a new file for every month.
 One could come up with a naming convention that encodes the month into each file name, and share that convention across all applications that use this file set.
-Yet that can become tedious to manage, especially if the naming convention should ever change—then all applications would have to be changed simultaneously for proper functioning.
+Yet that can become tedious to manage, especially if the naming convention should ever change |---| then all applications would have to be changed simultaneously for proper functioning.

 The PartitionedFileSet Dataset relieves applications from understanding file name conventions.
 Instead,